bourdeet/SNOLAB_noise_project/README.md

 1. Use `pulse_analyzer.py` to extract pulse information into a pickle file.
 This code has been set up to recognize the standard `*` wildcard, so you can specify either a specific file name, or simply the generic name of the run, and the program will automatically find all subfiles for that run.

+* Note that you can easily delete/overwrite the pickle files produced, in case you are often modifying the `pulse_analyzer` code.
+DO NOT DELETE TRC FILES though!

+2. Use `pulse_II.py` To generate charge and delta-t distribution plots.
+A set of default plots has been defined for various modes of acquisition (sequence, normal and flasher).